armadillu/FlickrDrop/Readme.md

 The first time you launch it, it will ask to authorize with flickr.
 Should be as easy as following the steps.

+Once its authorized, just quit it, and drop images into its icon.
+Once they are all uploaded, it will quit on its own.

+Be aware, no error checking or anything fancy here!